A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

 \subsection{Shortest path exploration}

-For environmental monitoring, one of the desired objectives is to find a minimum length path while visiting all sampling locations under some constraints, such as collision avoidance and limited sensing capability.
-The solution of this objective naturally addresses a minimum time tour or a minimum energy tour as they are functions of a path length.
+For environmental monitoring, one of the desired objectives is to find a minimum length path while visiting all sampling locations under certain constraints, such as collision avoidance and limited sensing capability.